michellemlin/ClinicalTranscriptLink/README.md

-`ClinicalTranscriptLink` is a package that aims to identify correlations between clinical expression of cancers and the transcriptional expression using bulk RNA sequencing data.
-Packages currently available only study one of these and do not provide any correlation between the clinical expression of diseases and the corresponding gene expression.
+`ClinicalTranscriptLink` is a package that aims to identify correlations between clinical expression of cancers and the transcriptional expression of genes using bulk RNA sequencing data.
+Packages currently available only study one of these and do not provide much correlation between the clinical expression of diseases and the corresponding gene expression.
 As such, this package aims to create that link to help us better understand the relation.
+Specifically, the package aims to
+study: - 1) the type of cancer and its relation to gene expression - 2) the survival analysis of different types of cancer

-This package contains functions for analysis of the data and functions for visualisation of the data.
+This package contains functions to perform analysis as well as visualisation of the above two goals.
 The `ClinicalTranscriptLink` package was developed using `R version 4.3.1 (2023-06-16)`, `Platform: x86_64-w64-mingw32/x64 (64-bit)` and `Running under: Windows 11 x64 (build 22631)`.